 Witch hazel is another really useful herb that predates modern medicine.
 For instance, Native Americans have used witch hazel for a long time for its astringent and antioxidant properties.15There is potential for even more use, though.

 One German study showed that witch hazel has antiviral properties that may be able to help inhibit the spread of cold sores.
 This is due to the presence of an active chemical called tannic acid.
-Some believe that tannic acid may be able to treat a wide variety of skin issues, from acne to eczema.16
+Some believe that tannic acid may be able to treat a wide variety of skin issues.16

 Putting Your Kit Together